morse-simulator/morse/doc/morse/user/beginner_tutorials/tutorial.rst

   id4 simulation get_stream_port ["atrv.pose"]
   > id4 SUCCESS 60000

-So we know that the pose sensor exports its datastream on the port 60000.
+So, in this case we now know that the pose sensor is exporting its datastream on port 60000.

 Open another ``telnet`` session::

   $ telnet localhost 60000

-Your screen should be filled pretty quickly with the sensor output.
+Your screen should be filled pretty quickly with the sensor's output.

 Many actuators also accept a datastream as input to control their behaviour.

-To exit the simulation, press :kbd:`esc` in the Blender window.
+To exit the simulation, press :kbd:`Esc` in the Blender window.

 What's next?
 ------------